First published in Onya Magazine, on January 25th, 2012.

 Australia is a young country.
 One that, might I add, considering its youth, has not only kept up with but surpassed most other countries in the world in most industries.
 There’s not that many of us and we’re really good at what we do – period.

 Australia may have made wrongs, but it has also made many rights.
-The time has come to stop focusing on the past – we must now focus on the future.

 We may be jovial, and a country of larrikins, but that doesn’t mean we can’t be proud.
 It doesn’t mean we can’t be grateful.
 It doesn’t mean we can’t wave a flag in seriousness.